 How to Convert Grams of Flour to Tablespoons

-To convert a gram measurement to a tablespoon measurement, multiply the flour by the conversion ratio.
-One gram of flour is equal to 0.128 tablespoons, so use this simple formula to convert:
+Since one gram of flour is equal to 0.128 tablespoons, you can use this simple formula to convert:

-The flour in tablespoons is equal to the grams multiplied by 0.128.
+The flour in tablespoons is equal to the flour in grams multiplied by 0.128.

 While most experts suggest measuring dry ingredients by weight for improved precision, not all recipes call for ingredients by weight and when they do we might not all have a scale handy.
 Because flours vary in density, it might not be immediately clear how to convert between a weight and volume measurement.